Official Cruelty-Free Makeup Brands in 2023

 The brand is known for creating chic masks and face products that deliver glowing, radiant skin.

-The brand is vegan, cruelty-free, plastic-free, and has some of the best products.
+The brand is vegan, cruelty-free, and plastic-free.

 Everyone agrees that the ‘Jet Lag Mask’ is the star of Summer Fridays: It gives you bouncy, dewy skin in minutes.